scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 ### 4. **Constructive Manifold Proofs**
 - Treat each `PositiveCell` as a chart candidate and assemble an atlas covering the zoom orbit of a base layer.
-- Prove compatibility by exhibiting explicit transition Kakeya fields, using `preservesKakeyaAlongI` as the matching condition.
+- Prove compatibility by exhibiting explicit transition Kakeya fields on the real slice, using `preservesKakeyaAlongI` as the matching condition after projection.
 - Target a Lean lemma that every grain-safe zoom cycle yields a positively oriented cell complex admitting polylog volume bounds.

 ---